 “So, this gives you an entire year of worry-free operation for only £2,675.
 This will get us started Susan and take care of your immediate needs.
 Then, after a few months we can begin to look at a plan to outfit your whole plant— is that OK?”

-This gives the prospect the chance to make a decision now and look at future prospects for the rest of the business.
-By highlighting what could be happening in the future, you open up opportunities for further discussions.
+This gives the prospect the chance to decide now and look at future prospects for the rest of the business.
+By highlighting what could be happening in the future, you open opportunities for further discussions.

 You determine what the benefits would be to the prospect if they agreed to go with your solution and then you introduce this ‘conditional clause’ to make the prospect realise when they would be receiving the benefits (saving money, making more profit, increasing productivity, etc)